-A student expecting to graduate with an AuD degree must submit an Application to Graduate-Professional Doctorate via GRADFORMS no later than the first Friday of the semester in which the degree is sought.
+A student expecting to graduate with an AuD degree must submit an Application to Graduate- Professional Doctorate via GRADFORMS no later than the third Friday of the semester in which the degree is sought.
 The following requirements are typically completed by the semester the AuD is awarded:

 - a.
 Satisfactory completion of the AuD Final Oral Examination (details outlined above in Section 6.11) by the Graduate School's published deadline; - b.
-Satisfactory completion of the AuD Capstone Document (details on Capstone Project outlined above in Section 6.9) by the Graduate School's published deadline-the document must conform to the Graduate School format requirements as described in the Guidelines for Preparing Theses, Dissertations, and DMA Documents.
+Satisfactory completion of the AuD Capstone Document approved by the student's Capstone Committee (details on Capstone Project outlined above in Section 6.9) by the Graduate School's published deadline the document must conform to the Graduate School format requirements as described in the Guidelines for Preparing Theses, Dissertations, and DMA Documents.
+A complete draft of the Capstone document must be submitted to the student's advisor prior to the Application to Graduate deadline (see Section 6.9).